 In December 2020, the FDA issued EUA for two COVID-19 vaccines and in February 2021, the FDA issued a third EUA for a COVID-19 vaccine.
-The widely-administered use of an efficacious vaccine or the availability of therapeutic treatments for COVID-19 may reduce the demand for our COVID-19 test and could cause the COVID-19 diagnostic testing market to fail to grow or to decline.
+The widely-administered use of efficacious vaccines and the availability of therapeutic treatments for COVID-19 reduced the demand for our COVID-19 test and, as a result, the COVID-19 diagnostic testing market may not develop or grow substantially.
 However, we believe the need for ongoing detection and monitoring will continue even after effective vaccines have been widely distributed and administered.
 We also believe COVID-19 will remain endemic for the foreseeable future and demand for a fast and accurate test to confirm a diagnosis and seek timely and appropriate treatment may fluctuate based on COVID-19 infection rates and variants.
 Even while vaccine efforts are underway, public health measures, like testing, will likely need to stay in effect to protect against COVID-19.
 However, given the unpredictable nature of the COVID-19 pandemic, the development and potential size of the COVID-19 diagnostic testing market is highly uncertain.

-While the ongoing global COVID-19 pandemic has adversely impacted global commercial activity, it served as a catalyst to accelerate our product pipeline and commercialization of our platform.
 We began selling and recording product revenue for our COVID-19 test in August 2020 after obtaining our first FDA EUA in June 2020.
-Currently, the majority of our product revenue is related to sales of our Cue COVID-19 test with an immaterial portion related to the sale of non-COVID-19 test kits, component parts, telehealth and other services.
+Currently, the majority of our product revenue is related to sales of our Cue COVID-19 test with a portion related to the sale of non-COVID-19 test kits, component parts, telehealth and other services.